 The interactive sessions are teacher led, so schools and colleges can decide how best to involve volunteers.
 They can invite you to take part in a range of different activities from ‘What’s My Line’ assemblies to Career Chats and talks on specific subjects.
-With Q&As as a major element of the activities, the sessions ensure an interactive and engaging learning experience, enabling children to ask direct questions in real time.
-We know that safeguarding is priority for schools and volunteers, and we adhere to strict policies, providing guidance and information for students, volunteers and teachers.
+With Q&As as a major element of the activities, the sessions ensure an interactive and engaging learning experience, enabling children and young people to ask direct questions in real time.
+We know that safeguarding is priority for schools and volunteers, and we adhere to strict policies, providing guidance and information for students/parents, volunteers and teachers.

 Children and young people have said:

 - “I learnt how important school subjects such as Maths, English and Science are in order to follow your career choice”

 - “It showed me that girls and boys can have the same job”

 - “I learnt that I already have skills that will help me in my career”